lvcabral/brs-engine/README.md

 ## Usage

-If just want to try the emulator, not downloading or installing anything you can access the demo website at: https://lvcabral.com/brs
+If you just want to try the emulator, not downloading or installing anything, then go to the demo website at: https://lvcabral.com/brs

 As mentioned above, this repo provides a sample web appplication, to use it, download the `zip` file from the [latest release](https://github.com/lvcabral/brs-emu/releases) and unzip to a folder.
 Althought the emulator is a client application it cannot run as pure HTML page, as some browser functionalities have security restrictions, so you will need a simple web server to use the emulator.
 For that you can use `Apache` or `IIS` but there is a simpler option if your have [Python](https://www.python.org/) installed.
 If that's the case, just run the commands below on the `app` folder.
 As a shortcut you can also use two available batch files named `server.sh` and `server.bat` on the same folder.